Differential evolution outside the box: Conclusions and future work

 \section{Conclusions and future work}

-\begin{itemize} \item Researchers and practitioners are \textit{rarely aware}\footnote{Based on a careful inspection of literature.} of the high number of the ISs that get generated in various widely used DE configurations. \item High number of ISs potentially disrupts any search.
-However, relatively low number of such solutions allows the algorithm to `learn' the boundaries, preferably without over-exploring this area.
-Absence of ISs might signify the under-exploration of some parts of the domain. \item It is extremely easy to generate an IS in a \textit{highly multidimensional problems}.
-Thus, choice of the strategy of dealing with ISs should not be neglected when designing algorithms for such problems.
-Practitioners should understand that it is very easy to imagine a situation in such problems when \textit{100\% percent of solutions} evolving by means of their algorithm would have been originally generated outside the domain and somehow `brought back' by the algorithm. \item In case \textit{penalty} type of strategy is chosen, it should not induce optima outside the domain. \item The choice of strategy of dealing with generated infeasible solutions is among parameters that \textit{control the percentage} of infeasible solutions generated during the DE run.
-Thus, it \textit{should not be omitted} during the design of particular DE used \cite{Caraffini2019,bib:WCCIpreprint}.
-Other factors controlling POIS, to a varying degree, are the three DE parameters. \item Results on POIS for $f_0$ presented in this paper should be considered as the upper bounds on POIS for general objective functions. \item Carefully selected and tuned strategy of dealing with infeasible solutions can potentially warrant the algorithm's performance.
-Where possible, practitioners should include tracking (final) POIS within their implementations. \item Researcher should \textit{better acknowledge} the long established and confirmed differences in \texttt{DE/*/bin} and \texttt{DE/*/exp} configurations.
-No overreaching conclusions should be made about \textit{DE in general} -- it is highly doubtful that such conclusions would universally stand for both types of configurations. \item Results in this paper suggest that setting of $F \in(1,2]$ is indeed rarely justified. \item A number of aspects discussed in this paper requires further study.
+This piece of research sheds light on the effect of different operators and parameters on the tendency of DE to generate infeasible solutions during optimisation runs rather than being exclusively contained within the domain boundaries.
+By doing this, we draw attention to an often overlooked aspect of DE's algorithmic behaviour.
+Indeed, our experimental methodology puts in evidence that many more solutions than what is generally expected are generated outside the `box' within a single optimisation run.
+Studying the distribution of the proportions of infeasible solutions has led us to confirm some `rule of thumb' for DE and its parameter settings, but also to observe several non-trivial facts about DE - as reported below: \begin{itemize} \itemsep{-0.1em} \item[-] Judging by our careful inspection of literature, researchers and practitioners are \textit{rarely aware} of the high number of the ISs that get generated in various widely used DE configurations. \item[-] A large number of ISs potentially disrupts any search.
+However, having a relatively low number of such solutions allows the algorithm to `learn' the boundaries, preferably without over-exploring this area.
+Absence of ISs might signify the under-exploration of some parts of the domain. \item[-] It is extremely easy to generate an IS in a highly multidimensional problem.
+Thus, choice of the strategy of dealing with ISs \textit{should not be neglected} when designing algorithms for such problems.
+Practitioners should expect that in relatively highly dimensional problems, there is a fair chance that the vast majority of solutions evolved by an algorithm will be generated outside of the domain and therefore require to be somehow `brought back' into the feasibility region, i.e. the domain.
+The proportion of such points can easily reach 100\%. \item[-] The choice of strategy of dealing with generated infeasible solutions is among parameters that \textit{control the proportion} of infeasible solutions generated during the DE run.
+Thus, it \textit{should not be omitted} during the design of a particular DE used \cite{Caraffini2019,bib:KononovaWCCI2020}.
+Other factors controlling POIS, to a varying degree, are the three DE parameters. \item[-] Results on POIS for $f_0$ presented in this paper should be considered as the upper bounds on POIS for general objective functions. \item[-] A carefully selected and tuned strategy of dealing with infeasible solutions can potentially warrant the algorithm's performance.
+Where possible, practitioners \textit{should routinely include tracking} the (final) POIS within their implementations. \item[-] Researchers should \textit{better acknowledge} the long established and confirmed differences in \texttt{DE/*/bin} and \texttt{DE/*/exp} configurations.
+No overreaching conclusions should be made about \textit{DE in general} -- it is highly doubtful that such conclusions would universally hold for both types of configurations. \item[-] Results of this paper suggest that setting of $F \in(1,2]$ is indeed rarely justified which follows the empirical `wisdom' of the DE community. \end{itemize} A number of aspects discussed in this paper requires further study.
 Among others, the connection between POIS and settings of the DE control parameters requires careful evaluation.
-Further work will also include devising ways to reliably interpolate EDPOIS for ($F$,$C_r$)-values not included in the original tabulation. \end{itemize}
+Further work will also include higher order factor analysis of aspects influencing POIS distributions and devising ways to reliably interpolate EDPOIS for ($F$, $C_r$)-values not included in the original tabulation.
+Finally, we will continue searching for better, more compact and interpretable versions of EDPOIS visualisations.